itsyourpalsal/itsyourpalsal/README.md

 <h1 align="center">Hi 👋, I'm Salvador Beltran</h1>
-<h3 align="center">Full-Stack Web Developer.
+<h3 align="center">Mission-driven Full Stack Web Developer.
 Recently earned a certificate in Full Stack development from the University of Central Florida.
-Expanding my language knowledge to Python, Java, C# and AWS.
-Focused, motivated and eager to learn.</h3>
+Continually honing the skills learned at UCF such as HTML, CSS, JavaScript, React.js, and more, while expanding my knowledge by learning new skills like Angular and Python.

+After applying myself to the bootcamp, I discovered a passion for Web Development.
+I couldn't get enough of it.
+I'm currently sharpening my skills to make websites for friends and family.
+I'm looking into freelancing in the mean time until I can bring that passion into a full-time role.</h3>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/salbeltran/) [![Twitch](https://img.shields.io/badge/Twitch-%239146FF.svg?logo=Twitch&logoColor=white)](https://twitch.tv/https://www.twitch.tv/itsyourpalsal)